Please click on the image to receive more information about the modules and choose the most suitable modules to fulfill students needs

 - Together with the children, motives to examine the strengths and points to develop/change.

-Cambridge Profile identifies the aptitudes of the student in seven areas; spatial (2D-3D), verbal, numerical and abstract reasoning, working quickly and accurately, and arithmetic calculation.
+Aptitude Inventory identifies the aptitudes of the student in seven areas; spatial (2D-3D), verbal, numerical and abstract reasoning, working quickly and accurately, and arithmetic calculation.
 The aptitude test results are integrated with the TurQuest report.
-Cambridge Profile results are linked with the career areas listed in the TurQuest report and intersected interests and aptitudes are identified.
+Results are linked with the career areas listed in the TurQuest report and intersected interests and aptitudes are identified.
 The inventory is only administered to students.

 - Evaluates the children in seven aptitude areas: spatial (2D), spatial (3D), verbal, numerical, abstract reasoning, arithmetic calculation and working quickly and accurately.